ramonskie/codex/openstack.md

 3. Under **Identity --> Users**, create a new user.
 Give the user **admin** access to the new project.

-### Generate Openstack Key Pair
+### Generate OpenStack Key Pair

-The **User Name**, **Password**, and **Tenant Name** (same as **Project Name**) are used to get access to the Openstack Services by BOSH.
+The **User Name**, **Password**, and **Tenant Name** (same as **Project Name**) are used to get access to the OpenStack Services by BOSH.
 Next, we'll need to create a **Key Pair**.
 This will be used as we bring up the initial bastion host instances, and is the SSH key you'll use to connect from your local machine to the bastion.